xcore/sc_sdram_burst/docs/api.rst

 to ``sdram_conf.h``.

 **SDRAM_REFRESH_MS**
+  This specifies that ``SDRAM_REFRESH_MS`` milliseconds may elapse during which ``SDRAM_REFRESH_CYCLES`` refresh instructions must have been issued to maintain the contents of the SDRAM.

 **SDRAM_REFRESH_CYCLES**
-	These specify that SDRAM_REFRESH_MS milliseconds may elapse during which SDRAM_REFRESH_CYCLES refresh instructions must have been issued to maintain the contents of the SDRAM.
+  As above.

 **SDRAM_ACCEPTABLE_REFRESH_GAP**
-	Define the amount of time that the SDRAM is allowed to go before the server refreshes.
+  Define the amount of time that the SDRAM is allowed to go before the serverrefreshes.
 The unit is given in refresh periods.
-For example, the value N would mean that the SDRAM is allowed to go

-        	SDRAM_REFRESH_MS/SDRAM_REFRESH_CYCLES*N milliseconds

- 	before refreshing.
-The larger the number (up to SDRAM_REFRESH_CYCLES) the smaller the constant time impact but the larger the overall impact.
-If set
-	above SDRAM_REFRESH_CYCLES then the SDRAM will fail.
-	The default is (SDRAM_REFRESH_CYCLES/8).
+For example, the value would mean that the SDRAM is allowed to go ``SDRAM_REFRESH_MS/SDRAM_REFRESH_CYCLES*N`` milliseconds before refreshing.
+The larger the number (up to ``SDRAM_REFRESH_CYCLES``) the smaller the constant time impact but the larger the overall impact.
+If set above ``SDRAM_REFRESH_CYCLES`` then the SDRAM will fail.
+The default is (``SDRAM_REFRESH_CYCLES/8``).

 **SDRAM_CMDS_PER_REFRESH**
   Define the minimum time between refreshes in SDRAM Clk cycles.
 Must be in the range from 2 to 4 inclusive.

 **SDRAM_EXTERNAL_MEMORY_ACCESSOR**
   Define if the memory is accessed by another device(other than the XCore).
 If not defined then faster code will be produced.

 **SDRAM_CLOCK_DIVIDER**
-	Set SDRAM_CLOCK_DIVIDER to divide down the reference clock to get the desired SDRAM Clock.
+  Set ``SDRAM_CLOCK_DIVIDER`` to divide down the reference clock to get the desired SDRAM Clock.
 The reference clock is divided by 2^SDRAM_CLOCK_DIVIDER.

 **SDRAM_MODE_REGISTER**
   Define the configuration of the SDRAM.
 This is the value to be loaded into the mode register.

 SDRAM Geometry Defines
 ++++++++++++++++++++++